stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 not yet print the correct line numbers.
 That's not surprising, as we are using a dummy constant in our call to `hdecode`.
-We will look at how we can come up with the line numbers on the fly when we talk about stateful computations later in this chapters.
+We will look at how we can come up with the line numbers on the fly when we talk about stateful computations later in this chapter.
 For now, we could just manually annotate the lines with their numbers and pass a list of pairs to `hreadTable`: